IT Computer Recommendations for Students

 From: Paul R. Weber, Director, Information Technologies

-It is strongly recommended, but not required, that all law students own a personal computer for law school use.
-A significant majority of students use a laptop for taking notes, drafting papers, and writing exams.
-If you wish to type your exams on your laptop rather than write them by hand, your computer must meet the minimum requirements noted below.
+All Cornell Law School students must own a computer for law school use.
+A significant majority of students use a laptop for taking notes and drafting papers, and extracurricular activities and programs.
+Additionally, all law school exams are administered electronically.
+Your laptop must meet the minimum requirements noted below for exam purposes.

 (Please review the Extegrity Exam4 web site before purchasing a computer as requirements may change)

-As with the practice of law, the business of being a law student is becoming increasingly computer based.
+As with the practice of law, the business of being a law student is almost entirely computer based.
 Many of you already own personal computers and are wondering how you will use them in law school.
 Others are contemplating an upgrade or purchasing a computer for the first time.
 This memo is intended to answer some of the questions you may have at this point.

 Is owning a computer required?
 How much will I need one?

-Owning a computer and printer is not required by the Law School but is strongly recommended.
+Yes.
+Owning a computer is required and owning a personal printer is strongly recommended.
 A computer is an invaluable writing and note-taking tool.
-Most Law School writing assignments implicitly require close, careful, and repeated drafting and redrafting, and the editing power of the PC is a significant help.
-Much legal research is conducted online using services such as Westlaw and Lexis.
-Course documents are distributed through the campus Canvas websites requiring students to view and print course material online.
+Most Law School writing assignments implicitly require close, careful, and repeated drafting and redrafting, and the editing power of a computer is a significant help.
+Most legal research is conducted online using services such as Westlaw and Lexis, online research guides, and ebooks.
+Course documents and assigned library resources are distributed through the campus Canvas websites requiring students to view and print course material online.
 In addition, information about what is going on in the Law School is delivered electronically, and the student body makes extensive use of email as a means of communication.
-You may make use of the PCs and printers in the Law School’s computing center, but the number of PCs available is limited and printing capacity sometimes creates a bottleneck.
-There is no guarantee that a computer will be available at the exact time that you want or need one, and it would be very unwise for anyone to rely on the computing center to meet all of their computing and printing needs.
+All exams are computerized and during this time of Covid-19 some classes may be held online.

 Should I have a laptop or desktop?

 Our recommendation is to acquire a laptop.
-The majority of the Law School’s exams are offered on computers and a laptop will be necessary to take advantage of this.
+All Law School exams are offered on computers and a laptop will be necessary to take advantage of this.
 Also, a laptop will be more convenient for use in the variety of contexts available in the Law School.
 Because the Law School uses wireless network technology, a properly equipped laptop will also make the internet a mobile resource for you.

-Access to the Law School’s network is also available to students with laptops through RedRover wireless connections in the Library, Atrium, and Student Lounge.
+Access to the Law School’s network and other Cornell resources is available to students with laptops through Cornell’s RedRover wireless system.
+Wireless is available throughout the Law School and campus.

 Can I access the network resources of the Law School from home?